htcondor/htcondor/docs/version-history/development-release-series-89.rst

   assumes that the CREDD is the current version when does not know what version it is, which is common when the CREDD is running on a different machine than *condor_submit*.
   :jira:`76`

-- Added a new ``SCRIPT HOLD`` feature to DAGMan, allowing users to define a script executable that runs when a job goes on hold.
-  :jira:`65`

-- Added a new ``SUBMIT-DESCRIPTION`` command to DAGMan, which allows inline submit descriptions to be declared indepedently of jobs.
-  :jira:`64`

 - The ``--add`` option of *bosco_cluster* now attempts to install a version of HTCondor on the remote cluster that closely matches the version installed